-In this report, we present an analysis of public opinion around accountability for the participants in the January 6 attack on the Capitol.
+In this white paper, we present an analysis of public opinion around accountability for the participants in the January 6 attack on the Capitol.
 Who supports accountability, who does not, and what sorts of ideologies are related to divisions around public opinion accountability?

 Summary of Key Takeaways

 - Over three-fourths of Americans think accountability is important for people convicted in the January 6 attack on the Capitol.
 63% think it is “very important.”